rubo77/timeeffect/docker/docker-README.md

 login as user: pirates, pass: vt8yhnan and build its diplomatic vessel and move it into fleet 1

 # Now everything is set up!
-create a new account and play the tutorial SUPERFAST!!! ;)

 # next time start
 next time, you can simply start